 2. Selling: Selling refers to the actual transaction where the customer purchases the product or service.

-3. Product Management: It involves handling the various aspects related to a product, including design, development, and support.
+3. Product Management: It involves handling the various aspects of a product, including design, development, and support.

-4. Pricing: This function is responsible for setting a competitive price for a product or service.
+4. Pricing: This function sets a competitive price for a product or service.

 5. Marketing Information Management: This involves gathering, analyzing, and managing market information to make informed marketing decisions.

-6. Financing: This function deals with providing customers with various options for purchasing a product or service.
+6. Financing: This function provides customers with various product or service options.

-7. Distribution: This involves ensuring that products or services reach the consumer in the most efficient way possible.
+7. Distribution: This involves ensuring that products or services reach the consumer most efficiently.

 Let’s understand these in detail and learn how a marketing department should use them in their marketing campaigns –